I am sorry that my sentiments on stopping rape-victim blaming are not politically comfortable enough for you.

 I am terribly sorry that you’re backwards, not sympathetic enough, not informed enough and ignorant.

-But I am NOT SORRY of speaking up about and against rape and victim blaming!
+But I am NOT SORRY for speaking up about, and against rape and victim blaming!

 So do me a favor, with time reflect upon your words and think about “what if it hit close to home”.